How to Be a Bawse by Lilly Singh is a mix of self-help manual, biographical tidbits of her life and a comedy book.

 Lilly Singh that sometimes she replies to the question “what are you most grateful for in your life” with “depression”.

-She started indeed make Youtube videos in 2010 to make herself laugh and get out of depression.
+Lilly started making YouTube videos in 2010 to make herself laugh and get out of depression.

 All of her success, she says, is the result of taking that pain and turning it into something positive.